 If you are part of the Columbia University community, you may take your question to the Office of General Counsel.

-Most of the questions we receive are about fair use, or copyright ownership, or publication agreements, or other such matters.
+Most of the questions that come to this office are about fair use, or copyright ownership, or publication agreements, or other such matters.
 The website has information on these issues and more.
 Please take a minute to read the QuickGuide and then review the relevant materials on the website.
-Still cannot find what you need?
-Please send your question, but tell us what you already have found and read.
-Remember, we cannot give legal advice, so we are likely to point you back to materials on our site and elsewhere.
+Please be advised that the office is not currently updating the pages.
+Take careful note of the date on each page.

 Are you asking for permission to use materials you found in the Columbia University Libraries?

 Please review our policy carefully.
 In many situations, permission may not be necessary.
-If you believe that you still need permission from the Libraries, please ask, and follow our guidance for permissions.
+If you believe that you need permission from the Libraries, please ask one of the librarians where the collection is maintained, and follow our guidance for permissions.
 Absolutely, include in your request exactly what the material is, where you found it, and why you believe that Columbia may hold the rights.